hediet/ts-cli/cli/README.md

 ![](./docs/gui.png)

-The UI can be launched with `ts-node ./demo --cmd::gui`.
+The UI can be launched with `ts-node ./demo --cli::gui`.

 # Architecture